newmatik/EsoCore/README.md

 ## Temporary access protection

-The site is temporarily protected with a simple client-side access code prompt.
-Use this code to unlock a session:

-- Access code: `55619`

-The unlock persists for the browser tab (sessionStorage) and is intended only to keep previews private while we iterate.
+The site can be temporarily protected with a simple client-side access code prompt for preview deployments.
+To enable or change this during development, edit `assets/site.js` (`ACCESS_CODE`).
+The unlock persists for the browser tab (`sessionStorage`) and is intended only to keep previews private while iterating.
+Remove or disable before production.

 ## Deployment (GitHub Pages)